-- The case will be passed to the Headteacher for further investigation and reported to the SEN Governor - Formal complaint is made in writing to the Chair of Governors of the school(See complaints policy)
+- The case will be passed to the Headteacher for further investigation and reported to the SEN Governor - For details of formal complaints related to SEND please follow the the schools Complaints Policy

 15. ADMISSIONS

 The school is an academy where the LA acts as the admitting authority in all cases.
 Admission of students with an EHCP is always covered by the admission rules, which are subject to annual review.